bigcommerce/dev-docs/docs/stencil-docs/developing-further/google-analytics-enhanced-ecommerce.md

    <tr>
     <td><code>data-position</code></td>
        <td>The <code>data-position</code> tag is equal to the tracked product’s position or the tracked promotion’s position.</td>
   	<td>Value is a string if creating the data tag for a promotion.
-The string should denote where the promotion is.
+The string should denote the location of the promotion.
        <br><br>
        Value is an integer if creating the data tag for a product.
 The integer should represent the product’s placement.
 An example use case for this data tag is to answer a question like, “does the product in position 1 sell more than the product in position 4?”</td>
        <td><b>String Value Example:</b> <code>data-position="center"</code>